Events from Jan 66 to Aug 66

 After an explosive was detonated on the fender of AARUII 11, a larger blast brought the pub down on top of the props.
 Photos were taken on set which show this initial attempt but, like so many complex effects, unfortunately all did not go as planned and the shot had to be done again.
 The rubble had to be cleared and the Daleks removed so that the whole effect could be staged a second time.

 When everything was put into position for another take, the Dalek props were in a different order and the wheelchair was positioned incorrectly.
-The debris was brought down once more, the shot was in the can, and work on the backlot was complete.
+The debris was brought down once more, the shot was in the can.

 Out of the Thames